 We would like to express our continued appreciation and thanks to everyone who gives their valuable time and dedication to supporting visually impaired people across the county.
 Our volunteers really do make such a difference to many peoples’ lives, in various supporting roles such as a driver, club leader, home visitor, receptionist and administrator.

-Lucy first started volunteering with us last September as a volunteer driver and home visitor.
+Lucy first started volunteering with us in September 2015 as a volunteer driver and home visitor.
 Since then, Lucy has been involved with various activities; assisting with the sensory group in Bedlington, volunteer driving, weekly home visiting, assisting with events and volunteer get-togethers.
 Lucy has been a real help with the recent set-up of the sensory garden group at Bedlington Community allotment, in partnership with Groundwork.
 Without her input and support, we would not be able to run the group as her energy and input is greatly valued.

 If you are interested in volunteering for NCBA or would like more information about our roles, please contact us at: email@example.com or call 01670 514316